Bearwood Primary School

 2.4: How will the school match / differentiate the curriculum for my child's needs?

-The curriculum will be differentiated based on each individual child’s need, taking in to account teacher assessments, advice from outside agencies, the need for small group or 1:1 support if needed or specific interventions.
+The curriculum will be adapted based on each individual child’s need, taking in to account teacher assessments, advice from outside agencies, the need for small group or 1:1 support if needed or specific interventions.

 2.5: What teaching strategies does the school use for children with learning difficulties, including autistic spectrum disorder, hearing impairment, visual impairment, speech and language difficulties?